 The simple truth is that just because CPS becomes involved in your life does not mean that you cannot do anything to help your child and help yourself.
-Yes, a CPS case is important and can impact the future of your relationship with your child and other members of your family.
-However, if you assume that there is nothing further you can do either have your CPS case closed or to have your child returned to your home you are wrong.
-There are steps that you need to be aware of that can greatly assist in your ability to successfully manage a CPS case.
+Yes, a CPS case is essential and can impact the future of your relationship with your child and other members of your family.
+However, if you assume that there is nothing further you can do either have your CPS case closed or to have your child returned to your home, you are wrong.
+You need to be aware of steps that can significantly assist your ability to manage a CPS case successfully.

-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss with you what role you need to play in a CPS investigation that relates to your child.
-It is not easy to go through a situation that involves CPS intervening into your life.
-However, your actions can and will have a direct influence on how your case proceeds and its outcome in relation to your child.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will discuss with you what role you need to play in a CPS investigation that relates to your child.
+It is not easy to go through a situation that involves CPS intervening in your life.
+However, your actions can and will directly influence how your case proceeds and its outcome about your child.

-Your child’s CPS case may be the only one in the world that you care about, but the reality is that CPS caseworkers, investigators, and supervisors have heavy caseloads of which your child’s case is just one.
-This means that since these folks are very busy each phone call you to make may not be returned as promptly as you would like and you may go a day or so without updates.
-If you are left frustrated by this idea I understand your feelings.
+Your child's CPS case may be the only one in the world that you care about, but the reality is that CPS caseworkers, investigators, and supervisors have heavy caseloads, of which your child's case is just one.
+This means that since these folks are hectic, each phone call you make may not be returned as promptly as you would like, and you may go a day or so without updates.
+If you are left frustrated by this idea, I understand your feelings.
 I have encountered clients that have talked to me about a CPS caseworker forgetting to provide information, documents and even return phone calls for weeks at a time.
-I wouldn’t say that this is the norm but it is emblematic of just how busy your caseworker will be once the case is underway.
+I wouldn't say that this is the norm, but it is symbolic of how busy your caseworker will be once the case is underway.

-Just because the CPS employees assigned to your child’s case are busy and overworked does not mean that a judge will take sympathy on you for failing to schedule appointments, stay up to date on the case or get information.
-It is your responsibility to keep informed of your case, to stay current on whatever plans were agreed to with CPS as far as fixing whatever conditions may have led to CPS involvement in the first place and just generally maintaining a positive attitude.
+Just because the CPS employees assigned to your child's case are busy and overworked does not mean that a judge will take sympathy on you for failing to schedule appointments, stay up to date on the case or get information.
+It is your responsibility to keep informed of your case, stay current on whatever plans were agreed to with CPS, fix whatever conditions may have led to CPS involvement in the first place, and generally maintain a positive attitude.

-The bottom line is that you must continue to make contact with CPS on a regular basis even if your phone calls are not being returned.
+The bottom line is that you must continue to contact CPS regularly even if your phone calls are not being returned.
 We all have that friend who never returns phone calls or takes half a day to even respond to a text message.
-After a little bit, we lose interest in maintaining a friendship with this sort of person and we eventually lose touch.
+After a little bit, we lose interest in maintaining a friendship with this sort of person, and we eventually lose touch.
 Do not take this same attitude towards the CPS case.
-In fact, I would argue that you should do the exact opposite.
-Take the initiative and always ask what you can do to get an appointment scheduled or provide information, etc. When you are ignored by CPS go the extra mile to help your case progress along.
-Your child’s future and well being are at stake, after all.
+I would argue that you should do the exact opposite.
+Take the initiative and always ask what you can do to schedule an appointment, provide information, etc. When CPS ignores you, go the extra mile to help your case progress.
+Your child's future and well-being are at stake, after all.

 Staying active means staying vigilant

 How can you be a vigilant parent during a CPS case?
 For starters, I would recommend that you do exactly what you are doing right now- reading as much as you can about CPS cases and their importance.
-Learn what your rights are in a CPS case and how the process should proceed.
-If you can learn the different persons involved in a CPS case you will have a better idea of what sort of questions to ask and whom to try to speak to for a particular aspect of your child’s case.
+Learn what your rights are in a CPS case and how to proceed.
+If you can learn the different persons involved in a CPS case, you will have a better idea of what sort of questions to ask and whom to try to speak to for a particular aspect of your child's case.

-As we just touched on in the previous section of this blog post, if your phone calls are not being returned in a timely manner it is your job to follow up with the caseworker.
-That does not mean bombarding their cell phones with voicemails or being testy or aggressive when you do actually get to speak to the caseworker.
-It does not feel like it sometimes, but these folks are just doing their job by being involved with your family.
-Be respectful at all times but always maintain contact even if that contact is not on a regular basis at times.
+As we just touched on in the previous section of this blog post, if your phone calls are not being returned promptly, it is your job to follow up with the caseworker.
+That does not mean bombarding their cell phones with voicemails or being testy or aggressive when you do get to speak to the caseworker.
+Sometimes, it does not feel like it, but these folks are just doing their job by being involved with your family.
+Be respectful at all times but always maintain contact even if that contact is not regular.

-While your child is either in CPS’s temporary custody or you are working alongside CPS to close an investigation while your child remains in your home it is important that you take whatever steps you need to address problems in your own life.
+While your child is either in CPS's temporary custody or you are working alongside CPS to close an investigation while your child remains in your home, you must take whatever steps you need to address problems in your own life.

-If drugs or alcohol are a problem for you I would recommend that you speak to CPS about programs they may have available to you.
-If you attend a church or other religious bodies speak to your worship leader about faith-based programs that can assist you in dealing head-on with any substance dependency issues you may have.
+If drugs or alcohol are a problem for you, I recommend you speak to CPS about programs they may have available to you.
+If you attend a church or other religious bodies, speak to your worship leader about faith-based programs that can assist you in dealing head-on with any substance dependency issues you may have.
 A CPS case is about treating the cause of the symptoms and not the symptoms alone.

-If you have been ordered to sign medical releases in order for CPS to review medical records of your child or yourself or to do anything else that you may have second thoughts about it is for the best that you comply.
+If you have been ordered to sign medical releases for CPS to review medical records of your child or yourself or to do anything else that you may have second thoughts about, it is for the best that you comply.
 This all goes back to being an active and involved participant in the process.
-The last thing you want is for CPS to be able to argue that you have been obstructing their investigation and not following orders or abiding by an agreement that you made with the agency.
+The last thing you want is for CPS to argue that you have been obstructing their investigation and not following orders or abiding by an agreement you made with the agency.